hharzer/enframe/README.md

 ## Notes

-* A `$HEROKU_API_KEY` needs to be stored in your Gitlab project in order for your `gitlab-ci.yml` file to deploy to Heroku successfully.
-It is in Heroku User Settings.
-Copy it into Gitlab under `Settings -> CICD -> Variables`.
-Until you do this, the deploy steps will fail.
+* The Gitlab repository does not need to exist before you set it as an upstream.
+If the repository does not already exist, Gitlab will create the project for you on first push.

-* The Gitlab project does not need to exist before you set it as an upstream.
-Gitlab can create the project for you on first push.
+* The app name you choose will need to be unique on Heroku.
+For example, the above app name, `new-app`, will try to create two new application on Heroku, `new-app-staging` and `new-app-prod`.
+If those heroku app names are taken, you will not be able to make them.